-- 5.1 Internal Audit will remain independent of the activities that it audits to enable auditors to perform their duties in a manner which facilitates impartial and effective professional judgements and recommendations. - 5.2 The Head of Internal Audit and Risk has direct access and freedom to report in his/her own name and without fear or favour to all officers and members, particularly to those charged with governance.
+- 5.1 Internal Audit will remain independent of the activities that it audits to enable auditors to perform their duties in a manner which facilitates impartial and effective professional judgements and recommendations. - 5.2 The Head of Internal Audit and Risk has direct free and unfettered access and freedom to report in his/her own name and without fear or favour to all officers and members, particularly to those charged with governance (including the Chief Executive and the Chair of the Audit Committee).
 Accountability for the response to the advice and recommendations of Internal Audit lies with management to either accept and implement the advice or formally reject it.
-Reviews will be assigned to auditors and rotated between the various audit managers in order to ensure independence in their reviews and maximisation of skills. - 5.3 Although Internal Audit co-ordinates risk management activity across the Council, it remains independent of other non-audit activities, in order to ensure that there are no conflicts of interest.
-Internal auditors are required to declare any personal interests which may impact on their objectivity and these are factored into audit planning. - 5.4 Internal Audit may also provide consultancy services, such as providing advice on implementing new systems and controls.
+Reviews will be assigned to auditors and rotated between the various audit managers in order to ensure independence in their reviews and maximisation of skills.

+- 5.3 The Head of Internal Audit and Risk has responsibility for facilitation and coordination of risk management activity across the Council, but has no role beyond this and remains independent of the implementation of controls to manage risks identified.
+An independent external audit of the risk management arrangements is carried out on a regular basis in accordance with the risk-based plan. - 5.4 The Head of Internal Audit and Risk has responsibility for the Anti-fraud and Corruption Strategy, but Internal Audit remains independent of the services where counter fraud controls are operating and independent of the Corporate Fraud function who investigate customer related fraud.
+Additionally, Internal auditors are required to declare any personal interests which may impact on their objectivity and these are factored into audit planning. - 5.5 Internal Audit may also provide consultancy services, such as providing advice on implementing new systems and controls.
 However, any significant consulting activity not already included in the audit plan and which might affect the level of assurance work undertaken will be reported to the Audit Committee.
 To maintain independence, any audit staff involved in significant consulting activity will not be directly involved in the audit of that area for at least 12 months, or their involvement will be managed by someone independent of the consultancy activity.